SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/customization.md

 Afterwards, you can activate the domain with a single click.
-After the domain has been activated, you will be redirected to your enterprise tenant using the new domain name.
+After the domain has been activated, you will be redirected to your Enterprise tenant using the new domain name.
 You will also receive an email with information about the activation.
-Note that your management tenant domain name is static, for example, if your wildcard domain is "* .iot.mycompany.com" then your management tenant domain will be "management.iot.mycompany.com".
+Note that your Management tenant domain name is static, for example, if your wildcard domain is "* .iot.mycompany.com" then your Management tenant domain will be "management.iot.mycompany.com".

 > **Info:** After the activation is completed you will no longer be able to access your tenant with the Cumulocity IoT domain name.
 Instead, use your custom domain name.